Boladi888/mcsrv/README.md

 - Custom skins
 - Server build radius ratio

+# Note that all of these options can be configured from within Minecraft

 ## Usage

 Run the script with sudo privileges on a Ubuntu or Debian system: